adikira/swgoh/README.md

     -   Occasionally you may get valuable gear (for example purple gear).
     -   The gear you get and don't need can be used for relics.

+*WARNING!
+Use it at your own risk!
+Absolutely no warranties made!
+I'm not responsible for any loss you might incur from using the software provided here.*